Tech4Nature Brazil: A Smart Solution for Safeguarding Threatened Mangroves

 A mangrove crab / Image credit: ICMBio

-Complementing biodiversity monitoring, the project is also addressing the broader systemic challenge of climate change.
+The project aims to address the broader systemic challenge of climate change.
 The Federal University of Pará (UFPA) developed an innovative, low-cost environmental sensor system tailored to the extreme conditions of mangrove ecosystems.
 Commercial equipment available in the global market is prohibitively expensive and ill-suited for large-scale deployment in areas as vast as the Soure RESEX, which spans nearly 300 km².

 Monitoring climate change in mangroves presents unique difficulties: